akeneo/pim-docs/cookbook/product/manipulate-product.rst

 * Translate your datas.

-Keeping color example, the option value `purple` is "Purple" in english and "Violet" in french.
+Keeping the color example, the option value `purple` is "Purple" in English and "Violet" in French.

 .. code-block:: php